-The scenarios we use are based on experiences that you will encounter in one of our branch.
-By this stage you will have completed a branch interview and taken time to really research us as a company – maybe you browsed our website and blog content and got a feel for our values and ethos, or even followed us on Twitter or Facebook.
+The scenarios we use are based on experiences that you will encounter in one of our branches.
+By this stage you will have completed a branch interview and taken time to really research us as a company – maybe you browsed our website and blog content and got a feel for our values and ethos, or followed or social pages on Twitter, Instagram and Facebook.
 This will help enormously.
 Remember, if one aspect of the day does not go to plan, put it behind you and impress during the next scenario.

 We are not expecting that you know everything about Enterprise.
 We are expecting you to turn up and simply be you.
 Never try and be something you are not, a good assessor will see through this.
 Ultimately, on your journey home you should be thinking “I could not have given it any more”.